MorenNeed/react-test-task/README.md

 # Scandiweb Test Assigment

-This project was created as test assigment for Junior Web Developer in Skandiweb.
+This project was created as test assigment for Junior Web Developer in Scandiweb.

 ## Junior Developer Test Task